troyhantech/deep-research/README.en.md

 Now you can remotely access your deep-research service by configuring `http://localhost:8000/mcp/` in the MCP client.

 #### 4.3 Start HTTP API Service

+The command to start the service in HTTP API mode is:

 ```bash
 python main.py --mode http_api --host 0.0.0.0 --port 8000